raychungno1/DataStructs/README.md

 ---

-## Binary Search Trees (BST)
+## Search Trees: Binary Search Trees (BST) & Red-Black Trees (RBT)
-This Binary Search Tree is represented bt a pointer that points to the root node of the tree.
+These Search Trees are represented by a pointer that points to the root node of the tree.

 The BST implementation uses the following structure:
 ```c